OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

    fix them and rerun the tests until they all pass.

-Once you've done all of these things, you're ready to push your changes up to your personal OpenMDAO fork and ask the OpenMDAO maintainers to merge in your changes.
+Once you've done all of these things, you're ready to push your changes up to your personal OpenMDAO fork and ask the OpenMDAO maintainers to merge your changes into the official *dev* branch.

 To push the changes from your *<branchname>* branch up to your fork which you earlier named *myfork*, use the ``git push`` command: